UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='In practice, most data science projects involve collaboration on documents that contain code (e.g., Jupyter notebooks), and version control tools facilitate collaboration on such documents.'>

 One of the great advantages of version control tools is that they facilitate collaboration.
-We will learn more on how to use Git/GitHub collaboratively in the next chapters.
+We will learn more on how to use Git/GitHub collaboratively in the next modules.

 </opt>